Tel Aviv–Jerusalem railway: Stations

-For the first few years of operation, past the Ben Gurion Airport station trains from Jerusalem stop at all of Tel Aviv's railway stations and terminate at the Herzliya Railway Station since this is where the initial stage of the railway electrification program will end.
-Later, trains will be extended northwards towards Haifa and later to Karmiel as progress is made on electrifying the rest of the northern portion of the Coastal Railway.
+For the first few years of operation, past the Ben Gurion Airport station, trains from Jerusalem stop at all of Tel Aviv's railway stations and terminate at the Herzliya Railway Station since this is where the initial stage of the railway electrification program ended.
+Later advances in electrification allowed Night Trains to run from Jerusalem to Netanya, though they were later withdrawn.
+Eventually, trains will be extended northwards towards Haifa and later to Karmiel as progress is made on electrifying the rest of the northern portion of the Coastal Railway.

 On the Jerusalem side, there are proposals to connect Yitzhak Navon station with the Jerusalem Malha station through a continuation of the tunnel from Mevaseret Zion.

 Modi'in branch

 The Modi'in branch (which is a section of the future Rishon LeZion–Modi'in railway) was fully opened on April 1, 2008, and includes two stations: Pa'atei Modi'in and Modi'in Center.
 The latter is underground, similar to the Jerusalem–Yitzhak Navon railway station, therefore making it possible to continue the line further into the city and beyond.
 In the past, various government panels have expressed the desire to continue this line, but is on hold pending agreement with the Palestinian Authority, as continuation of the rail line from the Modi'in branch northwards or eastwards will have to pass through the West Bank.

 The initial configuration of the Modi'in branch only made it possible for trains to and from the direction of the airport and Tel Aviv to reach Modi'in.
 In 2022 construction was completed on a spur which enables trains to and from the direction of Jerusalem to reach Modi'in as well.